 Eat a Baja Fish Taco

-The baja fish tacos in San Diego are legendary with their crispy fried outside layer, tangy white sauce, generous heaping of cabbage and salsa fresca, and occasionally cheese (the latter is up for debate if it is truly an authentic baja fish taco if there is cheese on it).
-Not sure where to find one?
-Check out our list of my favorite places for fish tacos in San Diego.
+The Baja fish tacos in San Diego are legendary with their crispy fried outside layer, tangy white sauce, generous heaping of cabbage and salsa fresca, and occasionally cheese (the latter is up for debate if it is truly an authentic Baja fish taco if there is cheese on it).
 If you’re in a big hurry, the southern California food chain, Rubio’s, is surprisingly good and has locations all over the county.

 Visit Point Loma's Cabrillo National Monument